maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/voters-choice-elections.md

 The Voter’s Choice Act is designed to make voting more convenient and accessible.
 - You choose **how** you vote: Whether using the mail, a Ballot Drop Box, or a Vote Center, you choose the method that works best for you.
 Voters with disabilities may use their own accessible technology to mark their ballot at home.
-- You choose **when** you vote: Instead of just one day to vote, you can vote in person for up to 11 days before the election—even on the weekends.
+- You choose **when** you vote: Instead of just one day to vote, you can vote in person for up to 10 days before the election, even on the weekends.
 - You choose **where** you vote: You can vote at home or at any Vote Center location in your county.
 - You get the **support** you need: Vote Center staff will be there to help you have a great voting experience, including providing assistance in multiple languages and helping voters with disabilities.